sathvik-spartan/Aptitude_A-Z/README.md

 ---

-## 💪 Tips
+## Tips and
 - Practice regularly and avoid burnout.
 - Maintain an **error log** for tricky questions.
+(Very Important)
 - Time yourself to build speed and accuracy.
 - Revise every Sunday for long-term retention.
+- Be disciplined in your learning journey.

 ---

-### ⭐ Star this repo if you found it helpful!
+### Make sure to Star this repo if you found it helpful!
-Contributions, doubts, and improvements welcome!
+Contributions, doubts (Gmail : sathvikspartan@gmail.com) , and improvements are always welcome!

 ---